 6. Set the brisket aside for about one hour to let the juices do their thing.
 It’s a good idea to wrap the brisket in parchment paper followed by aluminum foil to prevent the loss of heat.

 7. Once enough time has passed, remove the brisket from the aluminum wrap and start slicing away.
 Try slicing across the grain of the meat to make each cut more tender and palatable.
+Make sure you use a good brisket knife.

 Both pieces of meat are prized for their extraordinary flavor and are among the best cuts to put on your smoker.